 - student computer lab at the Dilke House student center where students can have free access to e-mail and Internet facilities;

 - membership of the University of London Student Union.
 Includes access to low-cost cafeteria, student clubs and societies, and reduced rates at ULU sports facilities;

 - membership with borrowing rights at the local borough public library;

-- British Life and Culture Course focusing on historical, political, economic and cultural aspects of contemporary Britain including ten weekly lectures, four local field trips and a student activity plan;
+- British Life and Culture course focusing on historical, political, economic and cultural aspects of contemporary Britain including twelve (12) weekly lectures, four local field trips and a student activity plan;

 - medical and program fee refund insurance policies;

 - $50 non-refundable application fee;